Gapuwiyak

 In rural and remote areas, a lack of equitable access to public cataract surgery has resulted in waiting periods up to three times longer than in major cities, with Indigenous Australians also waiting more than 50% longer for sight-saving cataract surgery.

-The Indigenous and Remote Eye Health Service (IRIS) delivers eye care and eye surgery directly to communities in remote and rural Australia to help address preventable vision loss caused by cataracts — providing local access to world-class eye health services for Australians and by Australians.
+The Indigenous and Remote Eye Health Service (IRIS) delivers eye care and eye surgery directly to communities in remote and rural Australia to help address preventable vision loss caused by cataracts — providing local access to world-class eye health services for Indigenous Australians.

-We work closely and collaborate with local hospital and health service as well as Aboriginal Community Controlled Health Organisations (ACCHOs) within these communities to provide a seamless and culturally safe experience for patients.
+We work closely and collaborate with local hospitals and health services, as well as Aboriginal Community Controlled Health Organisations (ACCHOs) within these communities to provide a seamless and culturally safe experience for patients.

-IRIS ensures that patients get care and eye surgery closer to home, in their community or on country where possible, and in a timely way.
+IRISensures that patients can receive care and eye surgery closer to home, in their community or on country where possible, and in a timely way.
 This reduces the impact on the local community and greatly improves the overall patient experience while concurrently helping to address hospital waitlists for cataract surgery.

 Thousands of Australia’s First Nations peoples have been assisted through the IRIS Program since it was launched in 2010.